Natural-Computation-Lab/DARWIN-Dataset-Baseline-Performance/README.md

-# Diagnosing Alzheimer’s disease from on-line handwriting: a benchmark dataset and baseline systems performance evaluation
+# Diagnosing Alzheimer’s disease from on-line handwriting: a novel dataset and performance benchmarking
-## _The HAND dataset_
+## _The DARWIN dataset (Diagnosis AlzheimeR WIth haNdwriting)_

 this git contains the simulation scripts to test the HAND dataset.